 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-C What you must pay when you get these services Services that are covered for you In-network and Out-of-network: Hospice care (continued) under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services is the same whether you use a provider in our plan's network or not.
-You must follow plan rules for obtaining a service.
-For services that are covered by PriorityMedicare Thrive but are not covered by Medicare Part A or B: PriorityMedicare Thrive will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
-You pay your plan cost- sharing amount for these services.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Hospice care (continued) For services that are covered by PriorityMedicare but are not covered by Medicare Part A or B : Priority Medicare will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+You pay your plan cost-sharing amount for these services.
 For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
-If they are related to your terminal hospice condition then you pay Original Medicare cost sharing.
+If they are related to your terminal hospice condition, then you pay Original Medicare cost sharing.
 Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
+Our plan covers initial hospice consultation services for a terminally ill person who hasn't elected the hospice benefit.

-What you must pay when you get these services Services that are covered for you In-network and Out-of-network: Hospice care (continued) Our plan covers initial hospice consultation services for a terminally ill person who hasn't elected the hospice benefit.
-Immunizations Covered Medicare Part B services include: Pneumonia vaccine (2 per lifetime) Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules (see "Medicare Part B prescription drugs" for cost share) We also cover some vaccines under our Part D prescription drug benefit.
+Important: If you receive services outside of the benefit described, an additional cost share may apply.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Immunizations Covered Medicare Part B services include: Pneumonia vaccine (2 per lifetime) Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules (see "Medicare Part B prescription drugs" for cost share) We also cover some vaccines under our Part D prescription drug benefit.
 Vaccines covered under our Part D prescription drug benefit should be obtained, if possible, at a vaccine network pharmacy, which are indicated with a "v" in the Provider/Pharmacy Directory.
 Your Part D cost sharing may apply; however, we do cover certain vaccines (defined by Medicare) under our Part D prescription drug benefit at no cost to you.
 Examples of routine vaccines covered under our Part D benefit include shingles vaccine (Zoster/Shingrix) and Tetanus (Td/Tdap).
-There is no copayment for the pneumonia, influenza Hepatitis B, and COVID-19 vaccines.
 When a Part D Medicare-covered immunization is received in a provider's office or outpatient setting you will pay the cost of the immunization and administration to the provider.
 We will reimburse you as described in Chapter 6, Section 8.
+There is no copayment for Hepatitis B, and COVID-19 Deductible does not apply. -